lhgarciadev/erpl-airbyte-connectors/README.md

 <a name="top"></a>

 # Let your Airbyte talk to SAP!
-Disclaimer: This source connectors are currently in an experimental state.
-Feel free to try it out, but be aware that minimal testing and benchmarking were done.
+Disclaimer: These source connectors are currently in an experimental state.
+Feel free to try them out, but be aware that minimal testing and benchmarking were done.

 In this repository we use our [ERPL](https://erpl.io) and DuckDB to read data from SAP ERP, BW and other SAP ODP sources.
 We use the [Airbyte Python CDK](https://docs.airbyte.com/connector-development/cdk-python/) to make it easy to use the vast Airbyte ecosystem to move data out of SAP to various destinations, like BigQuery, Google Sheets, Excel, etc.